-Our Dallas Employment Lawyers Work With Your Financial Situation
+Our Dallas Lawyers Work with your Financial Situation

 We align ourselves with the economic interests of our clients.
 During the provision of employment law legal services, we practice cost control measures and advanced business management techniques.
 Also, we employ a variety of flexible fee techniques.
 Some of these strategies include flat rate fees, contingency fees, reverse contingency fees, and modified hourly rates.
-We can adapt so as to fairly allocate the risks of costly legal actions.
+We can adapt to fairly allocate the risks of costly legal actions.
 If you wish to learn more, give us a call.

-Put Our Experience and Knowledge of the Employment Law System
+Put Our Experience and Knowledge of the Labor and Employment Law System

 to Work for You

-Our Dallas employment lawyers have decades of experience defending employees whose rights were abused or ignored by their employers.
+The lawyers at our law firm have decades of experience defending employees whose rights were abused or ignored by their employers.
 Many labor and employment law claims must first be filed with either the EEOC and/or the TWC.
-This filing must occur within a certain time limit in order to preserve the right to file a lawsuit.
+This filing must occur within a certain time limit to preserve the right to file a lawsuit.
 There are other restrictions.
-For example, your company must employ at least 15 employees before it can be liable for many types of discrimination.
-Or that the company is required to employ at least 20 people before it can be liable for an age discrimination claim.
+For example, your employer must employ at least 15 employees before it can be liable for many types of discrimination.
+Or that the business is required to employ at least 20 workers before it can be liable for an age discrimination claim.
 After your claim is reviewed, you might receive a Notice of Right to Sue.
 This Notice allows you to proceed with a lawsuit if you wish.
-In some cases, our Dallas employment lawyers can represent you through the EEOC or TWC process.
+In some cases, our Texas lawyers can represent you through the EEOC or TWC process.